msg-systems/holmes-extractor/README.md

   - Activation is tracked separately for each phraselet.
 Each time a match for a phraselet is encountered, the activation for that phraselet is set to the score returned by the match, unless the existing activation is already greater than that score.
-If the parameter `use_frequency_factor` is set to `True` (the default), each score are scaled by the frequency factor of its phraselet, meaning that words that occur less frequently in the corpus give rise to higher scores.
+If the parameter `use_frequency_factor` is set to `True` (the default), each score is scaled by the frequency factor of its phraselet, meaning that words that occur less frequently in the corpus give rise to higher scores.
-  - For as long as the activation score for a phraselet has a value above zero, it is reduced by 1 divided by a configurable number (`maximum_activation_distance`; default: 75) as each new word is read.
+  - For as long as the activation score for a phraselet has a value above zero, 1 divided by a configurable number (`maximum_activation_distance`; default: 75) of its value is subtracted from it as each new word is read.
-  - The score returned by a match depends on whether the match was produced by a single-word noun phraselet that matched an entire word (`single_word_score`; default: 50), another type of single-word phraselet or a noun phraselet that matched a subword (`single_word_any_tag_score`; default: 20), a relation phraselet produced by a reverse-only template (`reverse_only_relation_score`; default: 200), any other (normally matched) relation phraselet (`relation_score`; default: 300), or a relation phraselet involving an initial question word (`initial_question_word_answer_score`; default: 600).
+  - The score returned by a match depends on whether the match was produced by a single-word noun phraselet that matched an entire word (`single_word_score`; default: 50), a non-noun single-word phraselet or a noun phraselet that matched a subword (`single_word_any_tag_score`; default: 20), a relation phraselet produced by a reverse-only template (`reverse_only_relation_score`; default: 200), any other (normally matched) relation phraselet (`relation_score`; default: 300), or a relation phraselet involving an initial question word (`initial_question_word_answer_score`; default: 600).
-  - Where a match involves embedding-based matching, the resulting inexactitude is captured by multiplying the potential new activation score with the value of the similarity measure that was returned for the match multiplied by a penalty value (`embedding_penalty`; default: 0.6').
+  - Where a match involves embedding-based matching, the resulting inexactitude is captured by multiplying the potential new activation score with the value of the similarity measure that was returned for the match multiplied by a penalty value (`embedding_penalty`; default: 0.6).
   - Where a match involves ontology-based matching, the resulting inexactitude is captured by multiplying the potential new activation score by a penalty value (`ontology_penalty`;
-  default: 0.9') once more often than the difference in depth between the two ontology entries, i.e. once for a synonym, twice for a child, three times for a grandchild and so on.
+  default: 0.9) once more often than the difference in depth between the two ontology entries, i.e. once for a synonym, twice for a child, three times for a grandchild and so on.
   - When the same word was involved in matches against more than one two-word phraselets, this implies that a structure involving three or more words has been matched.
 The activation score returned by